 If you like the content of this podcast you can also check out The Fire These Times newsletter.
 In that newsletter, which I release on a quasi-monthly basis, I reflect on some of the topics discussed on this podcast and try to take them a bit further.
-The newsletter is free and you can get it by simply subscribing directly at the bottom of the page.
+The newsletter is free and you can get it by simply subscribing directly here.

 Art by Wenyi Geng.
 Music by Ibrahim Youssef (2020-2022) and Rap And Revenge (2023 -)

 A previous incarnation of the podcast was called Hummus For Thought, named after a blog I started in 2011.
 For an archive of my writings, please visit joeyayoub.com.
 I also have a carrd profile with a bunch of links.